 about zero waste

-textile pollution is a growing problem in the fashion industry. the council for textile recycling says that more than 70 pounds of textiles per US citizen are going in to landfills annually, that means over 21 BILLION pounds this year alone. at daniel's studio, fabric waste is kept to zero. pattern making techniques, appliqués, tiled mosaics and embellishments absorb one hundred percent of the textile goods that are brought into the studio and ZWD takes factory scraps and turns them into new goods.
+textile pollution is a growing problem in the fashion industry. the council for textile recycling says that more than 70 pounds of textiles per US citizen are going in to landfills annually, that means over 21 BILLION pounds this year alone. at daniel's studio, fabric waste is kept to zero. pattern making techniques, appliqués, tiled mosaics and embellishments absorb one hundred percent of the textile goods that are brought into the studio and ZWD takes factory scraps and turns them into new goods. each piece of zero waste daniel's clothing diverts roughly one pound of fabric from hitting landfill.

 daniel has mastered the process of large and small scale production without textile byproducts being brought to landfill, a process he is now bringing to designers including STUDY NY, NOORISM and EILEEN FISHER.
 If you are interested in having your company's designs be made zero waste and produced in the USA, please contact us here.